Claudia Rankine and Will Rawls: What Remains (NYC Premiere)

 Through movement and language What Remains invites us across the threshold of a historical void, creating an immersive environment from the idea of an entombed imagination, and responding to violence and disappearance with a resonant, ghostly chorus.

 “One thing about being black in America—you have to curtail your movements, to live in such a way that what the white gaze projects upon blackness will not end your life,” says Rankine to the New York Times.
 “So you’re always thinking, can I walk at night?…Can I have my cell phone out?
 If it glitters, will someone think it’s a gun?
 At what point can I just be?”

 Adds Rawls, “One never just happens to be black, even in the most abstract dance…Whiteness in our society — and this is something Claudia talks about, too — is the space that produces the conditions and terms against which all other lives are measured and enabled or disabled.
 Dance doesn’t escape those power dynamics.”

-The performance on Tuesday, Sept 25 will be followed by a discussion with Will Rawls, Claudia Rankine, and John Lucas.
+The performance on Tuesday, Sept 25 will be followed by a discussion with Claudia Rankine and Will Rawls, moderated by Malik Gaines.

 Direction and choreography by Will Rawls

 Created in collaboration with and performed by Jeremy Toussaint-Baptiste, Leslie Cuyjet, Jessica Pretty, and Tara Aisha Willis